GabeStah/gremlin-chaos-monkey/src/simian-army/index.md

 #### Latency Monkey

-Easily the [most problematic](https://medium.com/netflix-techblog/fit-failure-injection-testing-35d8e2a9bb2#7c1b) Simian Army member Netflix devised, **Latency Monkey** causes artificial delays in RESTful client-server communications.
-By simulating network delays and/or failures, services can be tested to see how they react when their dependencies slow down or fail to respond.
+**Latency Monkey** causes artificial delays in RESTful client-server communications and while it proved to be a useful tool.
+However, as [Netflix later discovered](https://medium.com/netflix-techblog/fit-failure-injection-testing-35d8e2a9bb2#7c1b), this particular Simian could be somewhat difficult to wrangle at times.
+By simulating network delays and failures, it allowed services can be tested to see how they react when their dependencies slow down or fail to respond, but these actions also occasionally caused unintended effects within other applications.

 While Netflix never publicly released the Latency Monkey code, and it eventually evolved into their Failure Injection Testing (FIT) service, which we discuss in more detail [over here][#netflix-fit].